knma/mishandra/README.md

 1. Data management in R&D workflows and production pipelines.
 2. Data iteroperability between content creation and machine learning tools.

-\* digital pain occurs when abandoned complexity of some technological environment ruins your plans to make a world a better place.
+\* digital pain occurs when abandoned complexity of a technological environment ruins your plans to make a world a better place.

 ### Supported interfaces
 * [Trimesh](https://github.com/mikedh/trimesh)